I recently got tested for STIs, but my doctor said she didn’t want to test for herpes since I didn’t have symptoms. Why not?

 Oh boy.
 This is a complicated one.
-First though, we want to say that it’s great that you’re taking charge of your sexual health and getting tested for STIs!
+First though, we want to say that it’s great that you’re taking charge of your sexual health and getting tested for sexually transmitted infections (STIs)!

-Herpes is an extremely common sexually transmitted infection (STI) that’s mostly transmitted through direct skin-to-skin contact during oral, anal or vaginal sex or fingering.
+Herpes is an extremely common STI that’s mostly transmitted through direct skin-to-skin contact during oral, anal, vaginal or manual sex (fingering, hand jobs).
 You can also get oral herpes (which causes cold sores or fever blisters, which are small, reddish bumps on the edge of your mouth) through kissing or sharing drinks or food.
 Herpes is not curable, which means once you get it, you’ll have the virus for the rest of your life.
 However, there are medications that can shorten or prevent outbreaks, and make it less likely that you’ll spread the virus.

 There is a blood test for herpes, but doctors don’t usually recommend it.

-First, it’s not very reliable.
+First, it’s not always reliable.
 The test brings back some false positives, which means the test says that you have herpes when you really don’t!

 HSV-2 generally causes genital herpes.
 (Though sometimes HSV-2 can infect the mouth, and sometimes HSV-1 can infect your genitals.)
 The blood test for herpes doesn’t always distinguish between HSV-1 and HSV-2.
 This means you may get a positive blood test for herpes when you only have HSV-1.